Phoenix-HealthWeb/Phoenix-Healthweb/README.md

 Before running with Docker compose, please create a `.env` file in the same folder as `local_hospital_service\.env.example` .
 This is used to safely store environment variables without committing them to Git.

+**NOTE:** To ease the demo of the application we have pre-configured the `.env.example` file with the correct values for each env variable.
+It is sufficient to just copy the file content into `.env`.
+For the local instance to correctly authenticate with the API, please also follow the [Authentication steps](#Authentication) defined above to generate a new Hospital with its key, and set the `NDB_API_KEY` and `NDB_API_HOSPITAL_ID` env variables accordingly.

 To run the instance, head to the `Local-Hospital-Service\local_hospital_service\docker-compose.yml` file.
 This is the docker compose definition for the instance.
 Run with the following command:

 ```bash